FAU-Inf2/tree-measurements/README.md

 - The source code of the Java interface in `src/java/main` is licensed under the MIT license (see LICENSE.mit).
 - `data` is licensed under the CC0 license (see LICENSE.cc0).
+- The css, js and html code in `data/validation.tar.lrz` is part of gumtree and licensed under LGPL version 3 (see [LICENSE](https://github.com/FAU-Inf2/gumtree/blob/develop/LICENSE)).